Gazer2020/pytorch_demo/README.md

 python eval.py
 ```

-The directary config is defined in `config.py`.
+The directory config is defined in `config.py`.
 You can also run `python train.py --data_dir dataset/mnist` to set the config.

-The hyperparameters is defined in `model/mnist/params.json`.
+The hyperparameter is defined in `model/mnist/params.json`.

 The result is under folder `res/`